MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 ms.author: v-yunhya
 ---

-# Troubleshooting SQL Server Slow Performance Caused by IO issues
+# Troubleshooting SQL Server slow performance caused by IO issues

+This article provides guidance on what IO issues cause slow SQL server performance and how to troubleshoot the issues.

 ## Define slow I/O performance